 Pour the pumpkin mixture into the pie shell.

-Bake at 425F for 15 minutes, then reduce heat to 350F and continue baking for another 35 to 40 minutes.
+Bake at 425F for 15 minutes, then reduce heat to 350F and continue baking for another hour to an hour and a quarter.

 Cool the pie on a rack.
 When it’s completely cool, serve with a dollop of coconut whipped cream or sweetened cashew cream.
 Or several dollops.
 It’s up to you.